TheThingKnownAsKit/docker-templates/README.md

 OS stands for operating system

 Why is AMD graphics card with ARM64 not on here?
 Because no one will ever need that

+This tutorial assumes you have a file structure similar to ProjectName/
+   .devcontainer/
+   build/
+   install/
+   log/
+   src/
+      all the rest of your code

+AND it also assumes that when compiling with colcon, you put all your relevant folders into share/ProjectName